thetillhoff/eac/README.md

 > "My" in the following context means the owner(s)/author(s)/member(s) of this tool.
 Currently this is only me and I think its easier to write from my point of view anyway.

+- Write down each possible command with description what is does and what it does not.
+- Create helpers/scripts/sources folder, where for each type of generic tool scripts can be placed.
+F.e. github binary release, github tar.gz release, github zip release, apt
+- `eac update <app>` should not fail if app is not installed.
+Instead get the latest version and store it to the versions.yaml
+  Make it possible to upgrade currently not installed apps, without trying to get a local version to compare to. -> compare only against versionsFile
 - Create/add some example apps
-- add `install --self` and `uninstall --self` commands for eac self-management
+- Add `install --self` and `uninstall --self` commands for eac self-management. (not updating, just plain install & ununstall)
-- Make it possible to upgrade currently not installed apps, without trying to get a local version to compare to. -> compare only against versionsFile
+- check folder `apps` into git, and store all "configured" apps there.
+Later on, they might be downloaded from there as well.
+- Add Dockercontainer to registry for eac usage.
 - Make it possible to install apps without adding their version to the versionsFile - and with it.
-(Currently the versionsFile is never edited.)
+(Currently the versionsFile is never edited.) -> --latest
 - Resolve `//TODO`s.
 There are quite a lot.
+- add bash/zsh autocompletion
+- `install --tmpFolder` parameter for specifying specific folder.
+Add checking for already existing files there.
 - Should it be 'appsDirPath/platform/appName' or 'appsDirPath/appName/platform'?
-Currently it is the latter.
+Currently it is the latter. // -> might be better, as like this the apps are selfcontained
-- Write Tests.
+- Write (unit) tests.
 - Check & test how eac behaves with settings files.
 - Create github actions for tests, release
 - Create initial release (f.e.
 0.0.1).